SC to hear wrestlers plea for sexual harassment case against WFI chief on Friday

 The Supreme Court will on Friday hear the plea of top wrestlers for the registration of a case in connection with their sexual harassment complaints against the Wrestling Federation of India (WFI) president and Bharatiya Janata Party (BJP) Member of Parliament (MP) Brij Bhushan Sharan Singh.
 Calling the allegations “serious”, the court issued a notice to the Delhi Police.

+The bench directed redaction of the identities of the petitioners from their petition.
+It added that the redacted copy of the plea should be made available in the public domain.

+The wrestlers, including a minor who allegedly faced sexual harassment, were named in the plea.

+They said their repeated attempts to convince Delhi Police to register an FIR on their April 21 complaint did not yield results.

-Top wrestlers, including Olympic medallists and a minor, petitioned the court on Monday for registration of a case against Singh, turning down the sports ministry’s call for negotiations.
+The wrestlers, including Olympic medallists, petitioned the court on Monday for registration of a case against Singh, turning down the sports ministry’s call for negotiations.

-They moved the court after their repeated attempts to convince Delhi Police to register an FIR on their April 21 complaint did not yield results.

-The wrestlers on Monday mentioned their plea through senior advocate Narendra Hooda before a bench headed by the CJI for an urgent hearing.
+On Monday, they mentioned their plea through senior advocate Narendra Hooda before the bench for an urgent hearing.
 As the petition was not cleared for mentioning, the CJI asked Hooda to mention it before him on Tuesday after complying with the standard procedure.

-The petitioners, led by wrestler Vinesh Phogat, told the court they do not expect justice from the government or the police as Singh is a ruling party MP.
+The petitioners told the court they do not expect justice from the government or the police as Singh is a ruling party MP.
 The petition has made the Delhi police chief and SHO of Connaught Place police station respondents while seeking registration of an FIR on the complaints that stretch from 2012 till last year.

 Addressing a press conference on the second day of their sit-in protest on Monday, the wrestlers urged all political parties and khap panchayats to support them.
 In January, they appealed for keeping the protests apolitical.